chipsalliance/chisel/website/blog/2025/05-05-arbiter-type-class/index.md

 ## Conclusion

 This example only scratches the surface of what type classes can do in Chisel and Scala.
-Whenever you find yourself passing around the same bits of logic repeatedly, think about whether a type class could capture that pattern.
+Whenever you find yourself passing functions around repeatedly, or are struggling with an inheritance pattern, think about whether a type class could capture that pattern.

 ### Further Reading